huynhnguyen-haku/Mecha-Cowboy/README.md

 ![Image](https://github.com/user-attachments/assets/5f4e108b-8d14-4a19-be70-bcc8398422f8)

 ## Key Features
-🎮 **Dynamic Combat**: Choose from a variety of weapons, each with unique strengths and weaknesses.
+- **Dynamic Combat**: Choose from a variety of weapons, each with unique strengths and weaknesses.
 Lock-on targeting and laser sights enhance precision in fast-paced battles.

-🤖 **Diverse Enemies**: Face melee robots, ranged attackers, and massive bosses like *Flamethrower* or *Warhammer*.
+- **Diverse Enemies**: Face melee robots, ranged attackers, and massive bosses like *Flamethrower* or *Warhammer*.

-🗺️ **Mission Variety**: Complete 5 mission types: elimination, core recovery, base defense, vehicle retrieval, and timed escapes.
+- **Mission Variety**: Complete 5 mission types: elimination, core recovery, base defense, vehicle retrieval, and timed escapes.

-🚗 **Realistic Driving System**: Drive vehicles with unique handling (FWD, RWD, AWD), drift through obstacles, or use them as weapons.
+- **Realistic Driving System**: Drive vehicles with unique handling (FWD, RWD, AWD), drift through obstacles, or use them as weapons.

-🌍 **Randomized Levels**: Procedurally generated maps ensure no two playthroughs are the same.
+- **Randomized Levels**: Procedurally generated maps.
 A minimap navigation system guides you to objectives.

-## How to Play
-🎯 **Choose Your Weapon**: Select your loadout before each mission.
-Unlock new weapons using bounty rewards or find them in-game.

-🗺️ **Complete Missions**: Hunt enemies, recover stolen cores, defend areas, retrieve vehicles, or escape under time pressure

-✈️ **Survive and Escape**: Reach the airplane at the end of each mission to claim your rewards.

-**Tips**:

-- Use the lock-on system (hold right-click) for precise targeting.

-- Pick up weapons and ammo boxes in the map.

 ## Technology
 - **Unity**: Core game engine for rendering, physics, and cross-platform deployment.